How to ACE your Christmas Exams

 - Listing and Ticking.

 List out the set of topics (subject by subject) you plan to cover for these exams onto an A3/A4 sheet.
 Put an ‘S’ beside a given topic when summarised and tick it off when you feel confident you could answer a potential exam question on it.
 Having these lists on your wall will provide an added incentive to get more done.
 Ticking off each list and watching the workload shrink will help you feel so much better about how your revision is progressing.
+See a recent post I created about lists.

-- Build Yourself Up.
+- Build Yourself Up For The Christmas Exams.

 Eating well is important as your body is more inclined to break down with colds, flu’s and bugs at this time of year.
 It will be really difficult to do any constructive preparation if you develop that niggling cold or sore throat.
 In my opinion the best foods to enhance your system at this time of year are porridge, lemon/orange juice, hot soups, curries, stews, hot roast dinners, mugs of hot drinks and of course loads of water, to name but a few.
 Sugary cereals or Energy/Fizzy drinks will never improve your health or help illness resistance.
 Get your parents on board here making sure they have stocked up the nutritional and warm homely winter foods to get you through to the last exam.